JonathanMEdwards/subtext10/doc/language.md

 y = x do{.address.street := '12 Main St'; .address.city := 'Springville'}
 ```

-Instead of using dotted paths, we can nest `do` structures:
+Instead of using dotted paths, we can nest `do` blocks:
 ```
 y = x do{.address := do{.street := '12 Main St'; .city := 'Springville'}}
 ```
-Note how the structure is nested: `.address := do{.street := ...}`.
-Here `.address :=` passes the current value of `x.address` as the input to the `do` structure on its right, and then sets the `address` item to be the result.
+Note how the block is nested: `.address := do{.street := ...}`.
+Here `.address :=` passes the current value of `x.address` as the input to the `do` block on its right, and then sets the `address` item to be the result.
 This is an example of _default inputs_.
-We saw earlier how the first call in a `do` structure can take its input from the previous item before the `do` structure.
+We saw earlier how the first call in a `do` block can take its input from the previous item before the `do` block.
 The set operation `:=` works similarly — any formula on the right will by default input from the current value of the item named on the left.
 Thus for example:

 ```
 y = x.number := + 1